 2018-2019 Action Teams

-APPLY NOW!
-Identify your interest to be a team member alongside your studies this year.
+Thank you applicants for your interest to be a team member alongside your studies this year.

 Background: The UN report titled Transforming our World: the 2030 Agenda for Sustainable Development outlines key aspirations for action.
 With vision, and timely contributions students collaborate to identify teaching tools on the themes of global social responsibility, sustainability and ethics.
 This business school is dedicated to providing stimulating curricula inclusive of these important themes.
 Students engage in research on PRME and the SDGs.
 Students dialogue with the RSM community to document how our school intentionally integrates action points along these topics.
 Business, government and society benefits from this organic activity in the business school.
 The latest RSM PRME report (external report) illustrates RSM’s commitment.